 This document will explain why these reasons are insufficient to

-continue with an SDP with offer / answer mandate approach given
+continue with a SDP with offer / answer mandate approach given strong

-strong logical arguments and reasons with real world scenarios where
+logical arguments and reasons with real world scenarios where this

-this approach fails and due in no small part to its lasting
+approach fails and due in no small part to its lasting consequences

 The document highlights the benefits and goals for a different

-charter's requirements, yields greater compatibility and offers a
+charter's requirements, yields greater compatibility and offer a

 road-map where future potential extensions can be readily added